Collatz conjecture becomes theorem: Introduction

 \section{Introduction}

-The $3x+1$ problem remained open for over 80 years.
-It has been noticed in 1937 by Lothar Collatz.
-The problem became quite popular due to its wording, for it is short and easy to comprehend.\\ Collatz remarked that for any given natural number $n>0$ , the sequence $\{n_i\}$ defined by the following recurrence
+The $3n+1$ problem remained open for over 80 years.
+It has been formulated in 1937 by Lothar Collatz, c.f. \cite{Lagar}.
+The problem became quite popular due to its wording, for it is short and easy to comprehend.\\ Collatz remarked that for any given natural number $n>0$ , the sequence $\{n_i\}$ defined by the following recurrence \ref{rec1}

-seem always reach the value 1. \\ He formulated the following conjecture
+seems always reach the value 1. \\ He formulated the following conjecture

-One can give another formulation of the hypothesis of Collatz \footnote{Let $f(n,0)\stackrel{df}{=} n$ , and $f(n,i+1)\stackrel{df}{=} $.
-Now, conjecture reads $\forall_n\,\exists_i\, f(n,i)=1$.}. \\ The number of papers devoted to the problem surpasses 200, c.f. \cite{Lagar} .
-It is worthwhile to consult social media: wikipedia, youtube etc, there you can find some surprising ideas to prove the Collatz hypothesis as well as a technical analysis of the problem. \\ Computers are used and are still crunching numbers in the search of an eventual counterexample to the Collatz conjecture.
-The reports on progress appear each year.
-We claim that the counterexample approach is pointless, i.e. the computers can be turned off.
-Namely, we shall prove that the program that searches a counterexample will never stop. \\ Our goal will be achieved if we prove that for each number $n$ the computation of the following $Cl$ algorithm is finite.
+\emph{Note}, the recurrence \ref{rec1} defines an infinite sequence of natural numbers.
+If an element $ m_{i} =1$ then all subsequent odd numbers are also equal to 1.
+One may say: the nature of $ 3x+1 $ problem concerns the stabilizationof the subsequence that contains all odd numbers of the sequence $\left\lbrace m_{i}\right\rbrace $. \\ The number of papers devoted to the problem is very high, c.f. \cite{Lagar} .
+In 2024 alone, 230 preprints dealing with the 3n+1 problem were announced.
+It is worthwhile to consult social media: Wikipedia, youtube etc, there you can find technical analysis of the problem as well as some surprising ideas how to prove the Collatz conjecture. \\ Computers are used and are still crunching numbers in the search of an eventual counterexample to the Collatz conjecture.
+The reports on progress appear each year. \\ We claim that the counterexample approach is pointless, i.e. the computers can be turned off.
+Namely, we shall prove that any program that searches a counterexample will never reach its goal. \\